k2view-academy/K2View-Academy/articles/35_templates/03_using_templates.md

    ![image](images/templates_02_use_template.png)

-4. Optional: Populate the expressions / placeholders in the Template Parameters popup window.
+4. Populate the expressions / placeholders in the Template Parameters popup window, if such exist.
 The same information is displayed in the Template Parameters and JSON format tabs.

    <img src="images/templates_03_use_tmplt_params_json.png" alt="image" /><img src="images/templates_03_use_tmplt_params_proprty.png" alt="image"  />

-Once the object is created it can be updated.
+Once the object is created it can be updated, when needed.